 How big of a crop can you use?
 Different tree species produce different sized crops.
 Under ideal conditions, a mature dwarf apricot tree only produces 40 pounds of fruit, while a standard apricot tree might yield 240 pounds.
 Using the same amount of real estate, a dwarf apple tree might produce 200 pounds of fruit, a semi-dwarf apple can yield 400 pounds, and a standard apple tree might produce 600 pounds of apples!
 That’s a lot of applesauce!

 What is your Hardiness Zone?
 Hardiness Zones are geographic regions with specific annual minimum temperatures.
 This information helps you select plants appropriate to your microclimate.
-If you live in San Jose, California, you will want fruit and nut trees suited to Hardiness Zone 9 (a or b).

 How much sun does your yard get?
 Most fruit and nut trees need at least 8 hours of sunlight each day to be healthy and productive.